 The Phoenixville Public Library’s computer center is located in the Carnegie Room.
 We have computers, printers and scanners available for your use.

 Free Wireless Internet access is available in all public areas of the Library.
-Public laptops are available for free in-Library use (library card & photo ID required)
+Public laptops and iPads are available for free in-Library use (library card & photo ID required)

 - Black & White Laser Printer

 - Color Full-Page Scanners with Adobe Photoshop

 - Microsoft Office 2007 (Word, Excel, Access, PowerPoint, Publisher)

 - Printing 25¢/page – ask for paper at the Circulation Desk.

 - Flash drives $9.50/drive – available at the Circulation Desk.